waxa2/lab-lod-expressions-dashboards/readme.md

 # Lab | LOD expressions

 In this lab you will continue working with the same Tableau workbook from the last lab (lab for 6.2).
-As a quick reminder, you were using `abTesting.csv` as well as `case_study_ab_test` files.
-If you need to give them one more look, you can find them attached in the 6.2 lab - top N analysis.
+As a quick reminder, you were using `abTesting.csv` as well as `case_study_ab_test.md` files.
+If you need to give one more look to the case study file, you can find it in the `files_for_lab/case_study_ab_test.md`.

 ### Instructions